tridentity/800-63A-ImplGuide/5_Validation.md

 In some cases, a driver’s license may constitute a single piece of definitive evidence.
 This would be a result of the assurance level requirements of the identity proofing process of the driver’s license in question.
 We have provided in Appendix  9.1 the driver’s license application document requirements for several REAL ID-compliant and extension states.
 An example, Maryland, is also provided below.
 The flowchart developed using the state’s website shows that applicants can provide the state Motor Vehicle Administration a U.S. Birth Certificate and a Social Security Card, a combination allowed by the ruleset.
 These requirements indicate that a driver’s license is obtained using two pieces of weak evidence for proofing and it therefore should not considered as a definitive piece of evidence in a CSP’s identity proofing process.

-CSP’s should start with REAL-ID compliances of states and assess requirements more specifically in order to determine if a driver’s license is acceptable for their desired identity level of assurance.
+CSPs should start with REAL-ID compliances of states and assess requirements more specifically in order to determine if a driver’s license is acceptable for their desired identity level of assurance.
 Additionally, at any given time, most, if not all, states have more than one type of driver’s license in circulation, not all of which adhere to the same identity proofing requirements.
 This should also be taken into account while considering states’ driver’s licenses as evidence.

 | **Example** |
 | --- |